maiadegraaf/philo/README.md

 **Return value:**
 <br>
-All of the above functions implement return values in the same way.
+All of the above functions implement return values in the same way.<br>
 If successful, the functions return zero, else an error number will be returned.

 ## Implementation
 ### Input and error handling